 - It gives California’s Department of Transportation the authority to establish minimum speed limits.

-VC 22400 (a) prohibits a driver from slowing or stopping on California roadways as to impede the normal flow of traffic.
+VC 22400 (a) prohibits a driver from slowing or stopping on California roadways so as to impede the normal flow of traffic.

 The specific language of this section states:

-No person shall drive upon a highway at such a slow speed as to impede or block the normal and reasonable movement of traffic unless the reduced speed is necessary for safe operation, because of a grade, or in compliance with law.
+No person shall drive upon a highway at such a slow speed as to impede or block the normal and reasonable movement of traffic unless the reduced speed is necessary for safe operation, because of a grade, or in compliance with the law.

-No person shall bring a vehicle to a complete stop upon a highway so as to impede or block the normal and reasonable movement of traffic unless the stop is necessary for safe operation or in compliance with law.1
+No person shall bring a vehicle to a complete stop upon a highway so as to impede or block the normal and reasonable movement of traffic unless the stop is necessary for safe operation or in compliance with the law.1

 California courts have made it clear that whether a driver impedes traffic or drives too slowly is a question of fact.2 This means the determination depends on all the relevant circumstances of a given case.